LilyAsFlora/Ririi/README.md

 ### Word Order

-Rirī has a de facto word order of SVO (subject-verb-object), though this is easily malleable for poetic effect.
-Possessors and adjectives can come before or after their nouns, whereas adpositions and auxiliary verbs precede.
+Rirī has a de facto word order of SOV, though this is easily malleable for poetic effect.
+Possessors and adjectives can come before or after their nouns, whereas adpositions and auxiliary verbs tend to precede.

 ### Personal Pronouns